Savannah Cat F1 F2 F3 Explained Easily

 Here it is, F1 F2 F3 explained fully.
 Before the Savannah had completed the rigorous routine and steps to become fully recognized as a domestic cat, and registered to show at full Championship rings during cat shows, there were some slang words and abbreviations such as F1 and F2, used by breeders to communicate with other breeders.
 Those slang words are still used today and, at times, confuse new people that are interested in owning the breed.

-The first generation of Savannah is the biggest and is a son or daughter of the actual African serval.
+The first generation of Savannah is the biggest and most costly.
+It is a son or daughter of the actual African serval.
 The Second generation Savannah is not quite as big and will retain much of the quirky and fun antics of the F1.
 The third generation is what many seasoned breeders recommend as the entry to Savannah cat ownership.

 After the third generation, the other Savannah cat generations seem to maintain about the same size and still keep that acute mind and curiosity.